adpj0220/team-9-princess-margaret-cancer-centre/deliverables/deliverable-2/iteration-02-review.md

 ## Process - Reflection

 #### Q1.
 Decisions that turned out well
-- Group chat through Facebook Messenger allowed for easy communication and discussion.
-Members were reachable for quick questions as opposed to long waits for a reply to email.
-All team members could see current discussion and provide their input.
+•	Communicating through Facebook group chat o	The team chose to communicate through a group chat on Facebook’s Messenger which allowed for fluent discussion and prompt responses.
+This allowed for members to be readily reachable for spontaneous questions in contrast to the extended response times of typical email communications.
+All team members were also able to simultaneously view the discussion and provide input.
-- Selecting one team member to be our main point of contact with the partner helped to facilitate communication and created a strong link between partner and group.
-- Use of the When2Meet application allowed for easy arrangements of meetings where members were optimally available.
+•	Designating a member for communication management o	The team had designated a team member to employ as the main liaison between the group and the partner, for which she had helped facilitate all communications and foster a stronger relationship between the partner and the team.
+This had also allowed for much more efficient scheduling of meetings and ensured fluency in all group communications.
+•	Using When2meet to plan meetings
+o	The use of the When2Meet platform allowed for easy arrangements of meetings.
+Given there 7 team members, scheduling without When2Meet would have been complicated.
+However, with When2Meet, individual members are able to independently input their availability and then the group was able to collectively observe an optimal meeting time.
+•	User of Quercus group announcements o	The clever use of Quercus group announcements allowed the team to easily access information such as shared log in information and instructions.
+This resolved the group chat problem that team members would have to scroll past an abundance of new relevant information to find a piece of relevant information.

 #### Q2.
 Decisions that did not turn out as well as we hoped
 - Large group meetings without purpose were scheduled weekly and although helpful for allowing members to catch up, did not facilitate much progress as these meetings did not have clear objectives.